 The Foundation disburses the majority of its project funds as cost reimbursement grants with third party service providers.
 As discussed in Note 8, the disbursement of funds by the Foundation is generally contingent upon the service provider properly expending and documenting approved expenditures.
 Project disbursements are not accrued by the Foundation until these conditions are met.
 A majority of funding for these grants is provided by donor contributions and grants received by the Foundation.
 These grants are recognized as donor-restricted revenue by the Foundation at the time of the initial gift.
 As most grants awarded by the Foundation occur over more than one fiscal year, it is not uncommon for timing differences to exist between the year revenue is recognized and the year an expenditure occurs.
 It should also be noted that gift revenues can fluctuate significantly year to year.
-Cost reimbursement grants expected to be funded by the Foundation in future years totaled \$76,281,081 and \$65,699,950 at June 30, 2019 and 2018, respectively.
+Cost reimbursement grants expected to be funded by the Foundation in future years totaled \$197,213,016 and \$76,281,081 at June 30, 2020 and 2019, respectively.

-The Foundation agreed to prepay certain service organizations approximately \$1,461,800 and \$828,000 in 2019 and 2018, respectively, for services to be rendered during a future year.
+The Foundation agreed to prepay certain service organizations approximately \$3,950,000 and \$1,460,000 in 2020 and 2019, respectively, for services to be rendered during a future year.
 These arrangements were acceptable due to the legal requirements of the providers and based upon their history of providing exceptional service.

-15. EXPENSES BY NATURE AND FUNCTION
+15. PROGRAM COSTS AND OTHER EXPENSES BY NATURE AND FUNCTION

-The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities, with a summary by both nature and function provided in the tables below for the years ended June 30, 2019 and 2018.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of activities, with a summary by both nature and function provided in the tables below for the years ended June 30, 2020 and 2019.
 Occupancy, depreciation, building maintenance, information technology, telecommunications, printing and supplies have been allocated based on employee headcount.
-Program costs are divided into three categories: project grants, contributed goods and services and other program costs.
+Program costs are divided into three primary categories: project grants, contributed goods and services and other program costs.
 Project grants are amounts paid to implementing partners that are non-profit or governmental organizations.
-This would include payments to the CDC and organizations such as the World Health Organization.
 Contributed goods and services consist of supplies, equipment and services donated to one of the Foundation's programs.
 Other program costs are all other costs incurred by the Foundation's programs and programs department, including personnel costs, professional fees, supplies, travel, etc.